The great investing myth (4): Dividends matter 💰

 2 components of dividend stocks: Dividend growth stocks

-Great dividend growth stocks are those that:
+Great dividend growth stocks:

 • They can keep growing consistently (albeit slowly).

-• They are cash-generating machines.
 They have a strong moat.
-They can generate very good free cash flows and they do not need all the money generated to operate and invest for growth.
-With the excess cash, they can afford to give and increase dividends and occasionally, special dividends.
+They can consistently generate excellent free cash flows and do not need all the money generated to operate and invest for growth.
+They can afford to return the excess cash as dividends and occasionally, special dividends.

 Total shareholder returns = Capital gains (i.e. rising share price) + Dividends (i.e. rising dividend per share)